 (1) Undergraduate Software Engineering (CS 130).
 We focus on providing hands-on experience in designing and developing large-scale software systems with emphasis on the use of automated analysis tools.
 You will generate concrete software engineering artifacts at all stages of the software life-cycle.
-You will learn systematic engineering methods for large-scale software development: design and modeling methods; collaborative development environment; object-oriented design and analysis; design patterns and refactoring; build & integration; unit testing & regression testing; bug finding; software inspection and verification: Fall 2015, Spring 2015, Fall 2016
+You will learn systematic engineering methods for large-scale software development: design and modeling methods; collaborative development environment; object-oriented design and analysis; design patterns and refactoring; build & integration; unit testing & regression testing; bug finding; software inspection and verification: Fall 2015, Spring 2015, Fall 2016, Fall 2017.

 (2) Graduate "Data Science in Software Engineering," as a part of Current Topics in Programming Languages and Systems (CS 239).
 Software engineering is a data rich activity.
 Software produces large quantities of data such as user-orented telemetry data, repository-based productivity and quality data, and business oriented process data.
 Data scientists work with data and they have "the sexiest job of the 21st century" according to Harvard Business Review.
 Data scientists are now becoming a part of mainstream software development teams and they use statistics, data mining, big data engineering, and automated software analysis techniques together to measure software performance and quality, to analyze user engagement, to diagnose and debug software failures, to detect server log anomalies, etc. This course covers data science methods, techniques, and tools used in (and for) software engineering.
 In addition to discussing the state-of-the-art through research papers, the course will emphasize hands-on experience in using tools for software analytics: Winter 2015, Winter 2016, Winter 2017